WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP6_experiment_design_DD.md

 ## 7. RCM Documentation

 Climate model documentation, providing all necessary details on model configurations, experiments, etc., is an integral part of climate modeling activities.
-The Earth System Documentation ([ES-DOC](https://search.es-doc.org/)) is an international effort to develop tools to describe Earth system models from the CMIP5 and CMIP6 activities.
-This kind of coordinated effort is still missing in CORDEX and currently there is no common system for collecting and providing RCM details, although work in this direction is ongoing.
+A coordinated effort to describe the models is still missing in CORDEX and currently there is no common system for collecting and providing RCM details, although work in this direction is ongoing.
-Nonetheless, when possible, it is strongly recommended to create RCM documentation and errata if necessary that details all aspects of the experiments and make it publicly available.
+Nonetheless, when possible, it is strongly recommended to create RCM documentation and errata, if necessary, that details all aspects of the experiments and make it publicly available by the regional communities.
 Currently, a free format is assumed.

 ## 8. Selection of GCMs